wolfoo2931/spectron/README.md

 [ChromeDriver](https://sites.google.com/chromium.org/driver) and
 [WebdriverIO](http://webdriver.io).

+!!!
+This fork tries to add support for Electron 18 into Spectron.

 ## Version Map

 For given versions of Electron you must depend on a very specific version range of Spectron.
 Below is a version mapping table between Spectron version and Electron version.